spacesweedkid-27/Data-Science-Project-WS2425/README.md

 ## Commits
 - commit messages should be short and concise
-- Each commit message should include the associated issue-number #<issuenumber>.
+- Each commit message should include the associated issue-number #issuenumber.
 This way, work on one issue can be clearly identified through commits.

 ## Issue-Stati
 - currently, there are four stati (status? statoden?): todo, in progress, review and done